kenweechin/recipe-app/README.md

 There are two ways to use this project.
 * You can clone this repository into your local IDE.
     * Log in to Github and navigate to the GitHub repository: https://github.com/kenweechin/recipe-app
-    * Click on the "Code" drop down button which sits right beside the green "Gitpod" button.
-You can then select one of the drop down options.
+    * Click on the "Code" drop-down button which sits right beside the green "Gitpod" button.
+You can then select one of the drop-down options.

-    **Clone the files using url**
+    **Clone the files using URL**
-    * Copy the url.
+    * Copy the URL.
     * Create a repository in GitHub and a workspace in your IDE.
     * Open the terminal and type: `$ git clone https://github.com/kenweechin/recipe-app`
     * All the files now should import into your workspace.